ppYTSSpp/ppYTSSpp.github.io/docs/English Document/BPableSubsystem_en.md

   With this feature subsystem blueprint classes can execute Tick events with each frame

+  Tick events receive the effect of the activation status.
+Even if Tick is currently available, if it is not activated, the Tick event is not executed.

 - Applicable Base Classes

   Subclasses of a base class whose class name is prefixed with "BPable_Tickable"